-The total disposable income of a household is calculated by adding together the personal income received by all of household members plus income received at household level.
+The total disposable income of a household is calculated by adding together the personal income received by all household members plus income received at household level.
 Missing income information in individual questionnaires is imputed.

-Disposable household income includes: - all income from work (employee wages and self-employment earnings) - private income from investment and property - transfers between households - all social transfers received in cash including old-age pensions Note: Some of the income components are mandatory only from 2007: Imputed rent, Interest paid on mortgage, Value of goods from own consumption, Employer's social insurance contributions.
-From the 2007 year on, all countries have to supply gross income information.
+Disposable household income includes:

+- -all income from work (employee wages and salaries and self-employment earnings) - -private income from investment and property - -transfers between households - -all social transfers received in cash including old-age pensions onwards, all countries have to supply gross income information.

+Note: Some of the income components are mandatory only from 2007: Imputed rent, Interest paid on mortgage, Value of goods from own consumption, Employer's social insurance contributions.
+From 2007

 Equivalence scale:

 To take into account the impact of differences in household size and composition, the total disposable household income is "equivalised".
 The equivalised income attributed to each member of the household is calculated by dividing the total disposable income of the household by the equivalisation factor.
 Equivalisation factors can be determined in various ways.
-Eurostat applies an equivalisation factor calculated according to the OECD-modified scale first proposed in 1994 - which gives a weight of 1.0 to the first person aged 14 or more, a weight of 0.5 to other persons aged 14 or more and a weight of 0.3 to persons aged 0-13.
+Eurostat applies an equivalisation factor calculated according to the OECD-modified scale first proposed in 1994 - which gives a weight of 1.0 to the first person aged 14 and over, a weight of 0.5 to other persons aged 14 and over and a weight of 0.3 to persons aged 0-13.

 Household definition:

 A 'private household' means "a person living alone or a group of people who live together in the same private dwelling and share expenditures, including the joint provision of the essentials of living".
 EU-SILC implementing regulation number 1983/2003 on updated definitions, defines households in terms of sharing household expenses and (for non-permanent members) in terms of duration of stay and (for temporarily absent members) in terms of duration of absence.

 Household type: